Dumpster Diving in Los Angeles!

 I was up in Los Angeles for a weekend hosting a Food Waste Fiasco and we dived into about 40 dumpsters on Friday and Saturday.

 This was the first dumpster score.
 Around $300-$500 worth of delicious and nutritious food from one dumpster alone.

 I had a couple of helpers.
 Meet Simone and Leonardo.
-Their mom Susan brought them out for the day to learn about food waste in America.
+Their mom Susan brought them out for the day to learn about food waste in the United States.

 I think Leonardo is trying to figure out what is wrong with this grape.
 Nothing really.
 This is all perfectly good food being tossed out by grocery stores.

 We set up a display on Saturday to show people how much perfectly good food is going to waste.
 People were blown away.
 And this was actually the smallest Fiasco I have ever put together.

 I’ve dived into over 1,000 dumpsters in 25 states across the United States and found Los Angeles to be typical amongst the rest of the country.
 Dumpsters are filled to the brim with perfectly good food all across the United States.
 If you haven’t been blown away yet you’ve got to check out the photos of my other Food Waste Fiasco’s around the United States.